js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **and**<`T`\>(...`predicates`): [`Predicate`](modules.md#predicate)<`T`\>

-Composes a predicate, which will check if given value satisfies all inner conditions.
+Creates a new predicate function, checking if an input value satisfies all given conditions (a logical AND between other predicates).

 **`Since`**